wilfred11/ipw/README.md

 ![prop-hist](https://github.com/user-attachments/assets/0b467309-5ce4-4101-9ca1-d801f71184cf)

 From the image above it is to be seen there is a lot of overlap between the group that took the test preparation course and the group that did not.
 So every type of student that did take the course, has a counterpart that didn't take it.
+The image also makes clear that the majority of students didn't take the course.